crossroadchurch/paul/README.md

 *08 Oct 2016*
 * Base font size of Musician view can be changed by adding the size parameter to the music route: /music?size=n

+*29 Nov 2016*
+* Bug fix: songs with optional slide breaks can now be added to service plan without crashing OpenLP.

 *Known issues*
 * If a song is live whilst a theme is edited then when that song is redisplayed OpenLP will hang.
 Current workaround:  Display a different song before returning to the initial song.